-The second year they began to make short treks into the interior to villages that had never heard the gospel.
-The people were respectful, but with few exceptions none had shown any real interest in the gospel.
+In the second year, they began to make short treks into the interior to visit villages that had never heard the gospel.
+The people were respectful, but with few exceptions, none had shown any real interest in the gospel.
 One of the exceptions was Woofak.
 He always seemed to be around and had been interested from the beginning.
-In time he had become a believer, but he was something of a village maverick and few of the others took him seriously.
+In time, he had become a believer, but he was something of a village maverick.
+Few of the other villagers took him seriously.
 Then, there had been Tarobo and his wife and four others.
 By the end of the third year, the worship services were made up of these seven baptized believers, Mark and Judy, a few passersby, and a dozen children.

-That year an epidemic had spread through the highlands.
-For weeks Judy and Mark went through the villages, praying with the sick and dispensing medicines.
+That year, an epidemic had spread through the highlands.
+Judy and Mark went through the villages for weeks, praying with the sick and dispensing medicines.
 There were times when they thought they could go on no more.
 They wept with families faced with death and told them of the God who loved them and who had conquered death.

-One village in particular had suffered greatly from the disease.
-Though the villagers seemed to appreciate the love shown by the two missionaries, they didn't show any great interest in the gospel.
-Then, three months later, two elders from this village showed up at the mission home, wanting to see the missionaries.
+One village, in particular, had suffered greatly from the disease.
+Though the villagers seemed to appreciate the love the two missionaries showed, they seemed to have no interest in the gospel.
+Then, three months later, two elders from that village came to the missionaries;' home.

 "Can you come to our village and tell us more about your God?" they asked.
 "We want to know more about him."

 Hope flared in the hearts of Mark and Judy.
-Perhaps their hours on the trail in the rain and the weary days of ministering to the people were going to bear Kingdom fruit.
-So, taking food, water, a change of clothes, cots and mosquito nets, they set out for the village.
+Perhaps their hours on the trail in the rain and the weary days of ministering to the people would bear Kingdom fruit.
+So, taking food, water, a change of clothes, cots, and mosquito nets, they set out for the village.

 It was almost dark when they arrived.
-The village chief invited Mark into the men's long house where all the adult males of the village were gathered.
-Judy joined the women, who sat in front of their huts discussing the decision the village elders were about to make.
+The village chief invited Mark into the men's longhouse, where all the adult males of the village were gathered.
+Judy joined the women, who sat in front of their huts, discussing the decision the village elders were about to make.
 She sensed that there had been much discussion in the village before she and Mark had been invited to come.
-Now there were feelings of excitement and uncertainty in the air.
+Now, there seemed to be feelings of excitement and uncertainty in the air.
 Some of the women wanted to know more about this new God.
-Others said that it was best to stay with their ancestors who cared for them in the spirit world, and with the tribal gods who had helped them to be victorious over their enemies in the past.
+Others said that it was best to stay with their ancestors, who cared for them in the spirit world, and with the tribal gods who had helped them to be victorious over their enemies in the past.

 Although it was late, neither Mark nor Judy could sleep after the meeting.
-The decision of the village, especially the way it was made, had caught them totally by surprise.
+The decision of the village and especially the way it was made had caught them totally by surprise.
 They knew that tribal people often made important decisions, such as moving a village or raiding a neighboring tribe, by discussion and group consensus.
-However, it had not occurred to the missionaries that the people might use this method to choose which god to follow.
-All their experiences in church as well as their theological training had taught the young missionaries that individuals needed to make their own personal decisions to become followers of Christ.
+However, it had not occurred to the missionaries that the people might use this method to choose which religion to embrace.
+All their experiences in church, as well as their theological training, had taught the young missionaries that individuals should make their decisions individually to become Christ-followers.

-As Mark and Judy searched for an answer that night, they suddenly heard the great spirit gong in the men's long house ringing.
+As Mark and Judy searched for an answer that night, they suddenly heard the great spirit gong in the men's longhouse ringing.
 Mark went to see what was going on.
-He found the chief and asked him why they were summoning the tribal spirits if they truly they wanted to become Christians.
+He found the chief and asked him why they were summoning the tribal spirits if they truly wanted to become Christians.